jasminajovanovic/IMR/README.md

 ## Research Questions to Answer:

 1) What are the leading causes of infant deaths in the US?
-2) Where is IMR the highest?
-3) Is there a correlation between poverty and IMR?
+2) Is there a correlation between poverty and IMR?
-4) Do different races experience different levels of IMR?
+3) Do different races experience different levels of IMR?
-5) How does the education level of the mother relate to IMR?
+4) How does the education level of the mother relate to IMR?
-6) Does the age of the mother play a role in IMR?
+5) Does the age of the mother play a role in IMR?
-7) Does having health insurance lower the rate of IMR?
+6) Does having health insurance lower the rate of IMR?
-8) Does infants' birthweight affect the IMR?
+7) Does infants' birthweight affect the IMR?

 ## Datasets Used:

-(not sure if we want to list every single dataset we pulled, or something like "we got data from the CDC") https://wonder.cdc.gov/controller/datarequest/D69 https://www2.census.gov/programs-surveys/demo/tables/health-insurance/time-series/acs/hic05_acs.xls http://www2.census.gov/geo/docs/maps-data/data/gazetteer/2017_Gazetteer/2017_Gaz_counties_national.zip
+https://wonder.cdc.gov/controller/datarequest/D69
+https://www2.census.gov/programs-surveys/demo/tables/health-insurance/time-series/acs/hic05_acs.xls
+http://www2.census.gov/geo/docs/maps-data/data/gazetteer/2017_Gazetteer/2017_Gaz_counties_national.zip